No767/Kumiko/README.md

     - Custom quests
 - Genshin-Based Wish Sim (GWS)
 - Basic Administration Commands + Admin Logs
-- All of the services from upstream Rin
+- 10+ services from upstream Rin

 And some ones that are planned:
 - Complete Web Dashboard + Custom Embeds (WIP, pinned for v2)
+- Annoucement releaser with support from GitHub (Pinned for v2)
 - AI Driven GAN Anime Waifu Generator (Not implemented yet)
 - Selector Roles (pinned for v2)